peekxc/move_schedules/reviews_jact.md

 > In Section 3.2, using Spearman's Footrule Distance is clearer because Spearman Distance sometimes can be referred to 1 minus the Spearman rank correlation coefficient.

 Changed for readability.
-As an aside, the spearman correlation coefficient effectively uses the footrule distance as an intermediate computation when the computed ranks between the observations are distinct.
+As an aside, the spearman correlation coefficient effectively uses the footrule distance as an intermediate computation when the computed ranks between the observations are distinct (indeed, the former is  translated and normalized variant of the latter)

 ## Reviewer 2